MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-teams-policies.md

 6. [Assign the policy to a user](#assign-a-policy-to-a-user).
 7. Verify that the policy is working as expected in Teams desktop.

-## Turn off the ability to see video
+## Turn off the ability to receive video

-When you turn off the ability to see video, the no-entry symbol appears on the **Video** button.
+When you turn off the ability to receive video, the no-entry symbol appears on the **Video** button.

 ![Screenshot of Call window with Video button disabled.](media/calling-teams-policies-video-disabled.JPG "Screenshot of Call window with Video button disabled")